-This blog will take you through the signs to look for, as well as how to know when your starter has reached maturity.
+This blog will take you through the readiness signs to look for, as well as how to know when your sourdough starter has reached maturity.

 When Is Your Sourdough Starter Ready To Bake With?

 You can try to bake with it before 14 days, but honestly, you'll be rewarded with better bread if you wait.